Ivy League

 ![]() |

-In 1969, Yale used a version of the "100" decal that many teams used that year.
+In 1969 Yale used a version of the college football centennial "100" decal which many teams used that year.
 Yale's version was worn at the front of the helmet, rather than on the sides.
+I have not received any color photographs of this helmet to reveal the colors as used on Yale's football helmets.

 *1 In 1962 only, additional stripes were added to some players' helmets (or perhaps to all of them); the stripes were worn on either side of the middle blue stripe, and were colored according to each player's role on the team: green for the offensive unit, red for the defense, and yellow for "all-purpose" players.
 A Yale game program from this era lists a set of nicknames for these three units: "Commandos", "Apaches", and "Bulldogs", respectively.